app/indocker-dev-node-react/README.md

 docker exec -it -u app debian-sid bash
 ```
 You are ready for development with git, vim, node, npm, ag commands available
-Look at https://github.com/app/nvim to see neovim settings, plugins and keybindings
+Look at https://github.com/app/nvim to see neovim settings, plugins and key bindings